Visit Evora, a historical city in the Alentejo region of Portugal. This UNESCO World Heritage city is only 90 minutes from Lisbon.

 Where to stop between Lisbon and Evora?

-There are several charming towns and villages to explore between Lisbon and Évora, including Alcácer do Sal, Montemor-o-Novo, and Arraiolos, each with its own unique history and cultural attractions.
+On your Evora day trip from Lisbon, there are several charming towns and villages to explore between Lisbon and Évora, including Alcácer do Sal, Montemor-o-Novo, and Arraiolos, each with its own unique history and cultural attractions.

 Is Evora walkable?